Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Results and discussion

 \subsection{Dispersion relation}

-The dispersion relation serves as a fundamental characteristic of Faraday waves, providing crucial insights into their wavelength selection when the instability develops.
-Although many studies (e.g., \citet{rajchenbach2011new}, \citet{rajchenbach2015faraday}, \citet{li2018faraday}, and \citet{li2019stability}) have tried to modify the classical dispersion relation $\left (\Omega/2 \right )^2=gk_c+\sigma k_c^3/\rho$ for gravity-capillary waves by taking forcing and damping into account, this original formulation gives the most accurate description, as validated by \citet{li2024stability}.
-We have also confirmed that the experimental measurements of $k_c$ rigorously obey the classical dispersion relation throughout the driving frequency range.
-However, the model proposed by \citet{bongarzone2023revised} fails to capture this fundamental relationship, as evidenced by the significant discrepancy between their theory and the experiment in figure~\ref{fig:critical wavenumber} for the case of $b=2$ mm.
-They also reported a discrepancy between response frequency and driving frequency and found that the Faraday instability tongue shifts toward higher critical wavenumbers (see Figure 4 in \citet{bongarzone2023revised}).
-Through asymptotic analysis, they demonstrated that the observed detuning stems from the imaginary component of the gap-averaged damping $\delta_{1,i}$, indicating that it is a physically justified and expected phenomenon due to the introduction of oscillatory Stokes flow approximation.
+The dispersion relation serves as a fundamental characteristic of Faraday waves, providing crucial insights into their wavelength selection when the instability develops. \citet{rajchenbach2015faraday} investigated the dispersion relation of Faraday waves and searched for a weakly nonlinear correction to the classical one for gravity-capillary waves with the incorporation of forcing, damping, and nonlinear effects, thereby establishing an effective dispersion relation.
+Many studies (e.g., \citet{rajchenbach2011new}, \citet{li2018faraday}, and \citet{li2019stability}) have attempted to apply such modified relations to Faraday waves in Hele-Shaw cells.
+Although these formulations align with the experimental regime where Faraday waves are fully developed and nonlinear effects certainly influence wave selection, including the nonlinear correction of the form $K\left | A \right |^2$ does not improve the predictions, reflecting limitations in the Hele-Shaw configurations where liquid films are present \citep{li2019stability}.
+In practice, the classical relation $\left (\Omega/2 \right )^2=gk_c+\sigma k_c^3/\rho$ remains accurate, as validated by \citet{li2024stability}.
+We have also confirmed that the experimental measurements of $k_c$ rigorously obey this original dispersion relation throughout the driving frequency range.
+However, the employment of the oscillatory Stoke boundary layer leads to a frequency detuning, as evidenced by the apparent discrepancy between the Floquet analysis and the experiment in figure~\ref{fig:critical wavenumber} for the case of $b=2$ mm. \citet{bongarzone2023revised} also reported a discrepancy between response frequency and driving frequency and found that the Faraday instability tongue shifts toward higher critical wavenumbers (see Figure 4 in \citet{bongarzone2023revised}).
+Through asymptotic analysis, they demonstrated that the observed detuning stems from the imaginary component of the gap-averaged damping $\delta_{1,i}$, indicating that it is a physically justified and expected phenomenon.
+Their experiments in a thin annular container confirmed that this frequency shift is necessary for accurately predicting the locations of Faraday tongues.
+In rectangular Hele-Shaw cells, however, neither the experiments of \citet{li2019stability} nor ours exhibit such a phenomenon.
 This suggests that additional physical mechanisms are required to address the detuning.
-Although this anomalous phenomenon remains unsolved within existing frameworks, the proposed model provides partial compensation for the detuning.
-Figure~\ref{fig:critical wavenumber} shows slightly better agreement between our theoretical calculations and experimental measurements for arbitrary configurations of liquid and gap size $b$.
-In contrast, Hamraoui's model results in more pronounced detuning at $b=2$ mm, particularly for ethanol solutions.
-The improvement is primarily attributed to the consideration of contact angle hysteresis effects.
-A brief validation of this conjecture is carried out by setting $\theta_s=0^\circ$ or $\rmDelta=0^\circ$ in~\eqref{eq:ak}, which implies that the contact angle dynamics does not work in stability analysis.
-The resulting dispersion relation converges to that of \citet{bongarzone2023revised}, and one can refer to the curves corresponding to $\theta_s=0^\circ$ and $\rmDelta=0^\circ$ in figure~\ref{fig:dispersion relation via contact parameters} for relevant theoretical results.
-Therefore, the pinned contact line effects partially counteract the detuning caused by unsteady Stokes flow dynamics.
-This behavior contrasts markedly with wide-mouth container systems, where both effects are negligible, and the free surface dynamics is governed by gravity and surface tension.
-Although the observed Faraday waves in Hele-Shaw cells strictly adhere to the classical dispersion relation for gravity-capillary waves, their underlying physical mechanism exhibits fundamental differences.